taidos/lxcenter-taidos/README.md

 I will be more arround the HyperVM installation, until its a working panel, any help will be great :)

+ROADMAP:
+- HyperVM-NG Repo (error in installation due to be down) Solved
+- SimFS settings related to old OpenVZ versions Solved
+- Ploop Settings to disk usage shorted out.

+TODO:
+- Solve Swap Settings
+- Solve Burstable settings
+- More improvements on disk usage in hypervm

 Credits: